8bitprodigy/nrpnc/README.md

 - `tan` tangent

-## Non-math functions:
+## Stack Manipulation functions:

-- `clr` clear screen

 - `ds` dump the stack, emptying it

 - `dup` duplicates the top element of the stack

 - `pop` pop the top element off the stack

 - `pop@` pop the element indicated by the top item of the stack from the stack

+- `sto:` pops the top value from the stack and stores it in the variable declared following the `sto:` command.

+## Miscelaneous functions:

+- `clr` clear screen

 - `quit` exits the calculator

-- `sto:` stores the top value from the stack in the variable following the `sto:` command.

 ## Control flow: